mixxxdj/manual/source/chapters/user_interface.rst

 * **Left-Click**: Changes the :term:`rate` of the track so that the :term:`BPM` and :term:`phase` of the track matches the other deck.
-* **Right-Click**: Only changes the :term:`rate` of the track to match the other deck but does not adjusts the :term:`phase`.
+* **Right-Click**: Only changes the :term:`rate` of the track to match the other deck but does not adjust the :term:`phase`.

 Decks and samplers now pick which sync target to sync to on the fly.
 Decks can't sync to samplers and samplers can only sync to decks.
 The sync target is: